sergeynordicresults/sergeynordicresults.github.io/universe.md

 - Do you think the prayings of these 2D humans work?
 - Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
 - Do You think they have an afterlife after death?
-- Do You think they can reach the Budda enlightment?
-Budda was a lier, charlatan!
+- Do You think they can reach the Buddha enlightment?
+Enlightment doesnt exist!
+Buddha was a lier, charlatan!